 A 4K display reveals so much more nuance and detail – the difference can be astonishing.
 While 3D has proved to be a faddish diversion, 4K comes without caveats.
 Its higher resolution images are simply better.

-The higher pixel density of a 4K panel also enable you get much closer without the grid-like structure of the image itself becoming visible –this means you can comfortably watch a much larger screen from the same seating position as your current Full HD panel.
-Currently all available 4K Ultra HD TVs are in excess of 50-inches.
+The higher pixel density of a 4K panel also enables you to get much closer without the grid-like structure of the image itself becoming visible –this means you can comfortably watch a much larger screen from the same seating position as your current Full HD panel.
+Though smaller 4K Ultra HD TVs are available, a panel in excess of 50-inches is recommended in order to see the real benefits of 2160p resolution.

 While 4K UHD TVs are on the fast track, the same can't be said for video projectors.
 Only Sony offers 4K models, the high-end quasi pro VPL-VW1100ES and the home cinema friendly VPL-VW500ES.